joeji073/FD3S-DIGITAL-GAUGE-CLUSTER/README.md

 While I'm happy where the gauge cluster currently is, there are still a lot of things that need to be finished.
 I taught myself how to code by watching Youtube videos and searching the internet so I don't have enough skill and knowledge to finish this.
 I don't want this project to be wasted and I think with the help of more knowledgeable, this gauge cluster could become something really nice.

-With that said, I don't want to see this project commercialized or sold for project.
+With that said, I don't want to see this project commercialized or sold for profit.
 I would like to keep this gauge cluster project free for anyone who would like to make one of their own.

 Notes:
 1. For those that are expecting to download the files, buy the parts and put it together in a day, it's not even close.
 Almost all of the parts I used are obsolete and I don't want to spend the time to find alternate solutions.